GeorgeOsborn97/project-4-the-festival-grounds/README.md

 # The Festival Ground

 ![full-mockup]()
 This site has been designed to be a music based community forum.
-The general idea of the website was to build a place where anyone and everyone could come togther to discuss and debate any topics surronding music that would like to.
+The general idea of the website was to build a place where anyone and everyone could come togther to discuss and debate any topics surronding music that they would like to.
 A key goal from the start was for the user to be in complete control over what they build into the site, they have control over the rooms that they create, the conversations they start and the comments they leave.

 Find a link to the deployed site [here]()